pap3rhat/visualization-tools/README.md

 \end{bmatrix}
 ```
 where $PascalRow(n,x)$ refers to the $x$-th value of the $n$-th row in Pascals triangle (counting starts at $0$ for both $x$ and $n$). <br />
-In order to get a two-dimensional kernel, the kernel simply gets multiplied by its transpose; this works due to the separability of the two-dimensional Gaussian function.
+In order to get a two-dimensional kernel, the kernel simply gets multiplied with its transpose; this works due to the separability of the two-dimensional Gaussian function.
 In the case of a $3 \times 3$ kernel that yields
 ```math
 \frac{1}{4}  \cdot  \begin{bmatrix}
 	1 & 2 & 1